Learn about moderation tools on this page.

 A banned user keeps coming back, why is this?

-Since Flockmod bans by IPs, if a user changes their IP they may be able to re-enter the room.
-It is possible they changed their IP because it is dynamic, meaning it can change when the IP lease expires.
-Normally dynamic IPs can still be banned, because they all look similar to eachother.
-However just because two IPs look identical doesn’t mean it is the same user.
+Since Flockmod bans by IPs, if a user changes their IP address they may be able to re-enter the room.
+Some users have dynamic IP addresses, meaning they can change it whether intentional or not; usually only a part of their IP address will change.
+Normally dynamic IPs can still be banned, because they share a range.
+However just because two IPs share a range does not mean it is the same user.

 Be careful doing this and use it sparingly, as you are banning whole ranges of IPs, which means more potential users are being banned.
 You also may want to consider raising the ban length to show the user ban evading is not allowed if the user doesn’t stop.
 If you encounter a troll who is causing a real problem out of your control, contact one of the global moderators via inbox.

 RDNS is reverse DNS.
 The RDNS of a user is found in the chat after you or the user enters if you have “Show user events” checked in the configuration menu.
 In short, it is a helpful way of backtracking IPs to spot patterns with dynamic trolls.
-Similar RDNSs do not mean it is the same user.
+Similar RDNSs do not mean it is the same user, only that they share a region/isp.

 Users with ranks and the privilege to undo have an undo panel.
 It is located on the bottom bar as the reverse arrow or in the “…” panel.